wkumari/draft-kh-dnsop-7706bis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 31, 2020.
+   This Internet-Draft will expire on September 2, 2020.

-Kumari & Hoffman         Expires August 31, 2020                [Page 1]
+Kumari & Hoffman        Expires September 2, 2020               [Page 1]

-Internet-Draft              Root Server Local              February 2020
+Internet-Draft              Root Server Local                 March 2020

 Copyright Notice